ChrisFryer/Coding-Club/README.md

 2. Accelerate MECM Updates | Members: Chris Fryer | All files prefixed with 2_ relate to this Project
 3. Windows Patching Application | Members: Chris Fryer | All files prefixed with 3_ relate to this Project
 4. VM recover script | Members: Desmond Coulton | All Files prefixed with 4_ relate to this Project
+5. Batch command script | Members: Desmond Coulton| All Files prefixed with 4_ relate to this Project